ierezell/CovidQuestionAnswering/README.md

 It is written in python and will run in a docker which will then be integrated with a botpress module calling the api

+## Installation & Running

+- Make sure you have python at least 3.8
+- Optional but prefered : Make a virtual environement
+- Install all the dependecies with `pip install -r requirements.txt`
+- Run the code with `streamlit run pipeline.py`.
+It will open a tab in your default browser
+- First time running, the database will be computed when you click on the `ask` button, it takes time (more than 5mn on cpu).
+Subsequent question will use the same database so it will be fast.

+N.b : Eqch times when asking the first question (after database is created) all the models needs to be loaded so expect ~50s of overhead.
+Then subsequent questions are fast.

 ## Method :

 - Preprocess